x0xr00t/sl0ppy-kaliFix/README.md

 this not fixes all issues, just most common issues for updating/upgrading issues.!!

 # For depracated depency issues
-* I advice to run cheksum fix, to sort the issues...
+* I advice to run cheksum fix, to sort these issues...

 # Install
 * `chmod +x install`